josephinechristmann/ai-emotion.github.io/index.md

 ---
 layout: home
 title: Home
-landing-title: 'Emotions in human-machine conversations.
-A communicative approach.'
+landing-title: 'Emotions in human-machine conversations.'
-description: 'description'
+description: 'A communicative approach to the question of how emotions are expressed in conversations with AI chatbots.'
 image: null
 author: null
 show_tile: false